bar181/e2/p2/README.md

 ## Game Planning
 General
 + User completes a form based on their process
-+ Forms are posted to process.php: save inputs to sessions, identifies the new process page
++ Forms are posted to a process page: save inputs to sessions, identifies the new logic page
-+ Index runs logic depending on the process saved in sessions
++ Index runs logic depending on the page to process
-+ Index-view displays html and views/forms as determined by the index logic
++ Index-view displays html and other views/forms as determined by the index logic

 Set up:
 + View: Shows welcome page
 + Form: The user enters their name and cash available.
-Multiplayer options that will show an additional player (AI not user input)
+Multiplayer option to show an additional player (AI not user input)
 + Process: Saves setup details in sessions
 + Logic: Sets defaults for other session variables